getsolus/help-center-docs/content/hardware/ios-support/en.md

 1. Installing `libideviceactivation` via the Software Center or running `sudo eopkg install libideviceactivation`
 2. Rebooting.
-3. Running the following command: `sudo ideviceinfo -q com.apple.mobile.iTunes -k DBVersion` '''while your iOS device is plugged in'''.
+3. Running the following command: `sudo ideviceinfo -q com.apple.mobile.iTunes -k DBVersion` **while your iOS device is plugged in**.

 What this command does is queries the device to obtain the version of its database.
-If the version is '''greater than 4''', your device is not capable of synchronizing music and video.
+If the version is **greater than 4**, your device is not capable of synchronizing music and video.
 You may notice it appear in Files / Nautilus as
 "Documents of DeviceName", however this typically only provides a limited set of data from applications.

 ### Mounting in Nautilus

 You can attempt mounting in Nautilus by first running `systemctl start usbmuxd` then `imount` (without sudo).
 If it's successful, it will show up as "DeviceName" and you'll have access to content such as music, photos, etc.

-'''Note:''' You may need to restart after installing libideviceactivation before imount works.
+**Note:** You may need to restart after installing libideviceactivation before imount works.